theobald-software/kb.theobald-software.github.io/content/_deltaq/xtract-is-snc-authentication-for-DeltaQ.md

 ---

-### About this Article
-The following article is intended to the users who use Xtract IS and wanted to run the SSIS packages with SNC Authentication when DeltaQ or OHS dataflow components are used.
+The following article is intended for users who want to run SSIS packages with SNC Authentication when DeltaQ or OHS dataflow components are used.
-When SNC is used, it is a prerequisite that the associated Application server, RFC destination (*SM59*) and SAP user have set SNC via partner name.
+When SNC is used, it is a prerequisite that the associated application server, RFC destination (*SM59*) and SAP user have set SNC via partner name.
-This way the communication between the Application server and Xtract IS takes place via RFC destination for DeltaQ and OHS dataflow components.
+This way the communication between the application server and Xtract IS takes place via RFC destination for DeltaQ and OHS dataflow components.

 ### User maintenance configuration
 In *SU01*, enter the User and click on **[Change]**.